circlefin/perimeter-protocol/docs/index.md

 function convertToAssets(uint256 shares) external view returns (uint256)
 ```

-_Calculates the amount of assets that would be exchanged by the vault for the amount of shares provided._
+_Calculates the amount of assets that would be exchanged by the vault for the amount of shares provided.
+Rounds DOWN per EIP4626._

 ### maxDeposit